“Nobody Died At Sandy Hook”

 #9: Maroon Honda Pilot

-Now let’s compare that to the following still from the helicopter footage.
-The yellow star represents the approximate location of Shannon Hicks when she took “evacuation photo #1” earlier that morning:
+In the still from the helicopter footage below, the yellow star indicates the approximate location from which Shannon Hicks took “evacuation photo #1” earlier that morning:

 Now compare both to this photo from page eight of Meehan’s parking lot photos: